Hundreds of flights canceled in Lufthansa budget unit strike

-U.S. stock index futures rose on Thursday as investors focused on the third-quarter corporate results season which is expected to mark an end to a year-long earnings recession.

-AMSTERDAM Cabin crews at Lufthansa (LHAG.DE) budget units Eurowings and Germanwings staged a strike on Thursday in a row over pay and conditions, forcing the carrier to cancel hundreds of flights.
+AMSTERDAM (Reuters) - Cabin crews at Lufthansa (LHAG.DE) budget units Eurowings and Germanwings staged a strike on Thursday in a row over pay and conditions, forcing the carrier to cancel hundreds of flights.

 The crew threatened more walkouts next week.